tifuun/raidoc/doc/pages/layers.md

 You should declare which layers your component will have by creating a nested class called `Layers` within your component class.
 Please include the layer's name and a brief description of what it is.
-You will learn later why this is important to include.
+You should do this because:

+- It makes your code easier for others to understand
+- It sets a concrete order for the layers

 ```exec python hide-output
 class Antenna(rai.Compo):